Bills Digest No. 83, Bills Digests alphabetical index 2023-24

 Position of major interest groups

-Several, but not all, of the submissions to the February 2024 consultation accepted the concept of public CBCR.
-Some submitters, including the Tax Institute of Australia (TIA), welcomed the changes that had been made in the exposure draft following earlier consultation.
+Several, but not all, of the submissions to the February 2024 Treasury consultation accepted the concept of public CBCR.
+Some submissions, including that of the Tax Institute of Australia (TIA), welcomed the changes that had been made in the exposure draft following earlier consultation.
+However, several stakeholders expressed specific concerns including:

 Two tax academics (Professor Kerrie Sadiq and Dr Rodney Brown) criticised some of the changes to the exposure draft.
 Their criticisms included: